 Theme: Decent employment

 The theme provide information on the remuneration of employees working for the farm and belonging to the elementary occupation group, as defined by the International Standard Classification of Occupation (ISCO-08 - code 92).
-It informs about economic risks faced by unskilled workers in terms of remuneration received, the later benchmarked against the minimum wage set at national level in the agricultural sector.
-This sub-indicator allows distinguishing between holdings that pay a fair remuneration to all employees under the elementary occupation group, and agricultural holdings paying a remuneration to their employees belonging to the elementary occupation group that is below the minimum wage standard.
+It informs about economic risks faced by unskilled workers (those performing simple and routine tasks) in terms of remuneration received, the later benchmarked against the minimum wage set at national level in the agricultural sector.
+This sub-indicator allows distinguishing between holdings that pay a fair remuneration to its employees under the elementary occupation group, and agricultural holdings paying a remuneration to their employees belonging to the elementary occupation group that is below the minimum wage standard.
 In the latter case, agricultural holdings are deemed to be non-sustainable since the remuneration paid is not sufficient to ensure a decent living standard.

 Coverage: Not applicable to farms that employ only family labour.